-When AI Stops Being Theoretical
+When AI Stops Being Theoretical (and Why Most Founders Wait Until They're Forced)

 March 11, 2026.
-Atlassian cuts 1,600 people—10% of its workforce.
+Atlassian cuts 1,600 people - 10% of its workforce.
 CEO Mike Cannon-Brookes sends an email.
 Twenty minutes later, affected employees find out.
 They get 6–12 hours of Slack access to say goodbye.

 The reason?
 "AI changes the mix of skills we need."

 February 26, 2026.
-Block cuts 4,000 people—nearly half its workforce.
+Block cuts 4,000 people - nearly half its workforce.
 CEO Jack Dorsey posts on X: "Intelligence tools have changed what it means to build and run a company."

 Stock surges 25% after-hours.